The Doctor of Philosophy (PhD) is the terminal degree for those seeking a technical or research career in electrical engineering.

 - A maximum of 21 credit hours may be transferred from another accredited institution and applied toward a PhD degree if approved by the graduate committee of the department and the Graduate School.

-- All courses taken for the master's degree at the 5000 level or above at the University of Colorado may be applied toward the doctoral degree at the university.
+- All courses taken for the master's degree at the 5000 level or above at the University of Colorado may be applied toward the doctoral degree at the university, however, the technical requirements in the first bullet point still apply.

-PhD students must take a preliminary examination by the first spring semester after they enroll.
-They are given two consecutive spring semesters to pass.
+PhD students must take a preliminary examination within their first two years.
+They are given two chances to pass.
 If a student takes an exam in one research area on their first attempt and a different area on their second attempt, those comprise their two maximum attempts.

 These prelim exams are given by faculty in respective research groups.
-Depending on the research area, there could be oral and written parts, or a literature search and an oral report, or some other type of exam.
+Depending on the research area, the exam could consist of oral and written parts, or a literature search and an oral report, or some other form of exam.
 If a student passes one part on the first attempt, then they need only take and pass the remaining part during their subsequent attempt.
-Those who do not pass after two attempts can earn a master's pending fulfilling the requirements for that master's degree.
+The outcome of an exam can also be a conditional pass, in which the student is required to carry out additional activities such as problem solving or taking a course to build foundational knowledge.
+Those who do not pass after two attempts can earn a master's degree pending fulfilling the other academic requirements for that program.
+In exceptional cases, a third attempt can be requested by petition to the Chair of Graduate Studies.

-By no later than the fifth semester, students must pass an oral comprehensive examination before the student's doctoral committee of five or more graduate faculty members chosen by the student and approved by the department and the Graduate School.
+Students must pass an oral comprehensive examination before the student's doctoral committee of five or more graduate faculty members, three of which must be rostered in the ECEE department, chosen by the student and approved by the department and the Graduate School.
 The oral examination before the committee is based primarily on a written proposal for the thesis research provided by the student to committee members in advance.

 Students must write a dissertation based on original research conducted under the supervision of a graduate faculty member.
 The dissertation must fulfill all Graduate School requirements.
 After the dissertation is completed, an oral final examination on the dissertation and related topics is conducted by the student's doctoral committee.